borntofrappe/game-development/01 Flappy Bird/Flappy Bird 0/README.md

   local ground = love.graphics.newImage('res/graphics/ground.png')
   ```

-  The function takes as argument the path of the images.
+  The function takes as argument the path of an image.

-  `local` means that the variables are accessible only within the file in which they are created (`main.lua`).
+  `local` means that the variables are accessible only within the file in which they are created.
+In this instance `main.lua`.

 - render images with `love.graphics.draw()`